-Table 10.
+Table 11.
 System setup options-Security menu (continued)

-Security By default, the Attestation Enable option is enabled.
-Key Storage Enable Enables to control whether the Trusted Platform Module (TPM) Storage Hierarchy is available to the operating system.
-By default, the Key Storage Enable option is enabled.
-SHA-256 BIOS and the TPM will use the SHA-256 hash algorithm to extend measurements into the TPM PCRs during BIOS boot.
-By default, the SHA-256 option is enabled.
-Clear Enables to clear the TPM owner information and returns the TPM to the default state.
-By default, the Clear option is disabled.
-PPI ByPass for Clear Commands Controls the TPM Physical Presence Interface (PPI).
-By default, the PPI ByPass for clear Commands option is disabled.
-Chassis intrusion Controls the chassis intrusion feature.
+Security By default, the option is disabled.
+SMM Security Mitigation Enable or disable SMM Security Mitigation.
 By default, the option is disabled.
-SMM Security Mitigation Enable or disable SMM Security Mitigation.
-By default, the option is enabled.
 Data Wipe on Next Boot Start Data Wipe Enable or disable the data wipe on next boot.
 By default, the option is disabled.
 Absolute Enable or disable or permanently disable the BIOS module interface of the optional Absolute Persistence Module service from Absolute software.
 By default, the Enable Absolute option is enabled.
 UEFI Boot Path Security Controls whether or not the computer will prompt the user to enter the admin password (if set) when booting to a UEFI boot device from the F12 boot menu.
 By default, the Always Except Internal HDD option is enabled.

-Table 11.
+Table 12.
 System setup options-Passwords menu

+sswords

-sswords Admin Password Set, change, or delete the administrator password.
+Admin Password Set, change, or delete the administrator password.

 System Password Set, change, or delete the computer password.

+M.2 PCle SSD-0 Set, change, or delete the M.2 PCle SSD-0 password.

+Password Configuration

-Internal HDD-0 Password Set, change, or delete the Internal HDD-0 password.
-NVMe SSD0 Set, change, or delete the NVMe SSD0 password.
-Password Configuration Upper Case Letter Reinforces password must have at least one upper case letter.
+Upper Case Letter Reinforces password must have at least one upper case letter.

 By default, the option is disabled.

 Lower Case Letter Reinforces password must have at least one lower case letter.

 By default, the option is disabled.

 Digit Reinforces password must have at least one digit.

 By default, the option is disabled.

 Special Character Reinforces password must have at least one special character.

-Table 11.
-System setup options-Passwords menu (continued)

-asswords

 By default, the option is disabled.

 Minimum Characters Set the minimum characters allowed for password.

-Password Bypass When enabled, this always prompts for computer and internal hard drive passwords when powered on from the off state.
+Password Bypass When enabled, this always prompts for computer and internal hard drive passwords when powered on from the Off state.

 By default, the Disabled option is enabled.

 Password Changes

 Enable Non-Admin Password Changes Enable or disable to change computer and hard drive password without the need for admin password.

 By default, the option is enabled.

 Admin Setup Lockout

 Enable Admin Setup Lockout Enables administrators control over how their users can or cannot access BIC setup.

 By default, the option is disabled.

 Master Password Lockout

+Table 12.
+System setup options-Passwords menu (continued)

+Passwords

 Enable Master Password Lockout When enabled, this will disable the master password support.

 By default, the option is disabled.

 Allow Non-Admin PSID Revert

-Enable Allow Non-Admin PSID Revert Controls access to the Physical Security ID (PSID) revert of NVMe hard-driv from the Dell Security Manager prompt.
+Enable Allow Non-Admin PSID Revert Controls access to the Physical Security ID (PSID) revert of NVMe hard-drives from the Dell Security Manager prompt.

 By default, the option is disabled.

-Table 12.
+Table 13.
 System setup options-Update, Recovery menu

 Update, Recovery

 UEFI Capsule Firmware Updates Enable or disable BIOS updates through UEFI capsule update packages.

 By default, the option is enabled.

 BIOS Recovery from Hard Drive Enables the user to recover from certain corrupted BIOS conditions from a recovery file on the user primary hard drive or an external USB key.

 By default, the option is enabled.

 BIOS Downgrade

 Allow BIOS Downgrade Enable or disable the flashing of the computer firmware to previous revision is blocked.

 By default, the option is enabled.

 SupportAssist OS Recovery Enable or disable the boot flow for SupportAssist OS Recovery tool in the event of certain computer errors.

 By default, the option is enabled.

-BIOSConnect Enable or disable cloud Service OS recovery if the main operating system fails to boot with the number of failures equal to or greater than the value specified by the Auto OS Recovery Threshold setup option and local Service OS does not boot or is not installed.

-By default, the option is enabled.

 Dell Auto OS Recovery Threshold Controls the automatic boot flow for SupportAssist System Resolution Console and for Dell OS Recovery Tool.

+By default, the threshold value is set to 2.